Regular tetrahedron: Symmetry

+The regular tetrahedron has a three-dimensional symmetry group known as full tetrahedral symmetry $\mathrm{T}_\mathrm{d}$ or as the symmetric group $S_4$.
+This symmetry group has 24 isometries, containing seven rotational axes and six reflectional planes.
+The seven rotational axes are the four axes of three-fold rotational symmetry (0°, 120°, and 240°) passing through a vertex to the centroid of an equilateral triangular face, and the three axes of two-fold rotational symmetry (0° and 180°) passing through the midpoint of two edges.
+This point group has rotational tetrahedral symmetry $\mathrm{T}$.

 The vertices of a cube can be grouped into two groups of four, each forming a regular tetrahedron, showing one of the two tetrahedra in the cube.
 The symmetries of a regular tetrahedron correspond to half of those of a cube: those that map the tetrahedra to themselves, and not to each other.
 The tetrahedron is the only Platonic solid not mapped to itself by point inversion.

-The regular tetrahedron has 24 isometries, forming the symmetry group known as full tetrahedral symmetry $\mathrm{T}_\mathrm{d}$, which is isomorphic to the symmetric group $S_4$.
-This point group has rotational tetrahedral symmetry $\mathrm{T}$, which is isomorphic to alternating group $A_4$ (the identity and 11 proper rotations); six reflections in a plane perpendicular to an edge, six reflections in a plane combined with 90° rotation about an axis perpendicular to the plane, consisted of three axes, two per axis, together six (equivalently, they are 90° rotations combined with inversion).